9 April 2020

-The congress will be held in the “Beurs van Berlage”, which was formerly the merchant’s exchange and has been an essential part of Amsterdam’s city centre for more than a century.
+The meeting will be held in the “Beurs van Berlage”, which was formerly the merchant’s exchange and has been an essential part of Amsterdam’s city centre for more than a century.
 This national monument, which was built in 1903 by architect Hendrik Pieter Berlage, is considered as the first example of modern architecture in the Netherlands.
 This venue is now THE central meeting place in the heart of the city, hosting hundreds of meetings annually.
 The Beurs van Berlage is just a 5-minute walk away from the central railway station, which connects directly to the airport.
 To celebrate ESDR’s 50th anniversary a special social event will be organized in “Westergas”, which is a colorful meeting point for culture in all its shapes and sizes.
 This historical site is located in a cultural village in the heart of Amsterdam.

 We look forward to seeing you in Amsterdam to celebrate the 50th anniversary of our society!

 Menno de Rie

 Chair, Local Organising Committee

 In recent years, the ESDR has made important strides in supporting the future leaders of skin science in Europe with the establishment of the Future Leaders’ Academy in 2011 and a leadership training programme in 2019.
-The 2020 Future Leaders’ Symposium promises to be a heady mix of high quality science and active networking.
+The 2021 Future Leaders’ Symposium promises to be a heady mix of high quality science and active networking.
 The Society also recognises the importance of global health research and its duty to promote skin research in least developed countries of the world.
 The day preceding the main conference will, as is usual, be devoted to meetings of special interest groups and societies, which are also characterised, by the extremely high quality of scientific discussion.
 We actively encourage academic-industrial collaboration as will be evidenced by the Discovery sessions and lunchtime symposia.
-This is aligned with our establishment and support of the Skin Science Foundation and its promotion of next generation skincare.
+This is aligned with our establishment and support of the Skin Science Foundation and its promotion of next-generation skincare.

-ESDR President 2019-2020.
+ESDR President 2019-2020